PierrunoYT/fal-reve-mcp-server/README.md

 6. Ensure the Reve model is available in your region

 ### Build issues
-If you need to rebuild the server:
+If you encounter build errors or need to rebuild the server:
 ```bash
 npm install
 npm run build
 ```

+**Note**: The `build/` directory must exist before using the server.
+Make sure to run `npm run build` after cloning the repository.

 ### Configuration issues
 Use the helper script to get the correct path: